 A Christmas Story

 Another word of caution from A Christmas Story: Sticking your tongue to a frozen metal pole is never a good idea – even on a triple-dog-dare.
-An 11-year-old boy in Illinois recently learned this lesson the hard way.
+An 11-year-old boy in Illinois learned this lesson the hard way.

 National Lampoon’s Christmas Vacation